 While there are many benefits to reading, there are also several that kids will get just from you reading to them.
 So, get the youngsters gathered around and they will start soaking up the awesome perks below.
 You might even inspire a few future English majors to carry on the new passion you’ve given them!

-• You show them that you like reading and your positive example will lead them to enjoying it as well.
+- You show them that you like reading and your positive example will lead them to enjoy it as well.

 2. Break out of your shell- Sometimes it takes really getting into character and removing the fear of judgement to get a kid’s attention.
 We all know those kids who aren’t shy of anything and you shouldn’t be either!